Orthopedic Sports Medicine in Fredericksburg, VA

 From professional to amateur to recreational, all levels of athletes deal with injury.
 So common are sports injuries that a special division of orthopedic medicine, called orthopedic sports medicine exists.

 Doctors who study orthopedic sports medicine are masters at treating and diagnosing sports-related injuries.
-If you're an athlete who needs help with an injury, please call (540) 356-3353 or contact Dr. Anne Truong online.
+If you're an athlete who needs help with an injury, please call (540) 356-3353 or contact Truong Rehabilitation Center online.